matteobaccan/owner/README.md

         assertEquals("lime", cfg.bar()); // p1 prevails, so this is lime and not grapefruit
         assertEquals("blackberry", cfg.baz());

-This is pretty handy if you want to reference system properties or environment variables.
+This is pretty handy if you want to reference system properties or environment variables:
-Example:

     interface SystemEnvProperties extends Config {
         @Key("file.separator")